Ramss07/Steam-Metadata-ML-Model/README.md

 ## 2. Data
 ### 2.1 Introducing the Data
 The dataset contains 70,000+ Steam entries with fields such as:
--developers
+- developers
--publishers
+- publishers
--genres
+- genres
--categories
+- categories
--platforms
+- platforms
--release date
+- release date
--price
+- price
--achievements
+- achievements
--user review statistics
+- user review statistics

 After filtering unreleased games and games with zero reviews, I further restricted the dataset to games with ≥10 reviews to avoid unstable review percentages.
 Final cleaned dataset: